npbhavya/atavide/README.md

 1. Clone this repository from GitHub:

     git clone https://github.com/linsalrob/atavide.git
-    git checkout -b dev-np #this will be removed once this branch is tested
+    git checkout -b dev #this will be removed once this branch is tested

 2. Install the python packages required to run atavide